Information is available on the Education Directorate website

 You can shop in store or order online and have items delivered to your home or pick up in store.

 Shop 33 Jamison Plaza

 PH: 02 6251 2660

 High School Day: 8:50 AM - 3:15 PM (Monday - Friday)

 Primary School Day: 9:00 AM - 3:15 PM (Monday - Friday)

 Telopea Park School, Lycée Franco-Australien de Canberra, is a unique school.
 It has a long proud history, having taken its first students in 1923.
 Since 1983 is has been a binational French-Australian school, established as the result of an agreement between the Governments of France and Australia.
 The agreement sets the parameters within which the school operates.

 The school is administered as part of the Australian Capital Territory Government school system.
-It is accountable to the French and Australian authorities as well as to the ACT Education and Training Directorate.
+It is accountable to the French and Australian authorities as well as to the ACT Education Directorate.